 Apart from the increased attention on businesses to take responsibility for their supply chains and the Government for holding them to account, attention has also turned to consumers and how they could use their consumer power to demand more responsibility from the brands they use.

-A research team from Royal Holloway University of London, University of Glasgow and University of Melbourne is exploring the question of whether consumers could have a greater role to play in holding business to account for preventing modern slavery in their operations.
+A research team from Royal Holloway University of London, University of Glasgow and University of Melbourne explored the question of whether consumers could have a greater role to play in holding business to account for preventing modern slavery in their operations.
 Although much has been made of high-profile cases where consumer behaviour has contributed to changes in corporate behaviour, such as the use of paper cups or the body shape of toy dolls, limited progress has been noted in the case of modern slavery and other exploitative practices.

 This project was commissioned under the Modern Slavery PEC Responsive Research mechanism.